 Complete cleaning lists, by room/area are posted and must be checked off as completed.
 The Manager shall ensure all cleaning protocols are being met.

-Hand washing stations have been established in addition to the sinks located in bathrooms.
+Hand washing sinks have been established in addition to the sinks located in bathrooms.
 Proper hand washing techniques are posted.
 Campers and staff shall wash their hands:

 - Upon arrival and before departure;